trozzelle/awesome-political-tech/README.md

 ## Advertising

+### Respositories

 - [Facebook Ad Library](https://www.facebook.com/ads/library/) - Facebook's repository of all ads.
 Great to use as a resource for inspiration and to monitor opposition messaging/spend.

-- [Facebook Political Ads Collector](https://github.com/CybersecurityForDemocracy/FacebookApiPolAdsCollector) - Python collector for the FB Ad Library API

 - [Google Advertising Transparency Report](https://adstransparency.google.com/) - Google's repository of all political advertising published through the Google Ad Network, including YouTube ads.

 - [Snapchat Political Ads Library](https://snap.com/en-US/political-ads) - Snapchat's repository of political ads.
 Downloads as a CSV with links to the creative.

+### Tools

+- [Facebook Political Ads Collector](https://github.com/CybersecurityForDemocracy/FacebookApiPolAdsCollector) - Python collector for the FB Ad Library API

+- [Bannerify for Figma](https://www.figma.com/community/plugin/796124491692147799) - Generates HTML5 banner packages from Figma designs.
+Includes basic animation, hover states, lottie files, generating backup images, generating GIF/video versions, and injecting clickTags for major DSPs.

+- [Creatopy](https://www.creatopy.com/) - Canva but for banner ads.
+Has a large repository of templates and includes some useful widgets such as audio, YouTube embeds, and countdowns.

+- [HTML5toGIF](https://html5animationtogif.com/) - Web service to convert HTML5, SVG, and Lottie to GIF/Video.
+Absent generating video locally from FFmpeg, this tool produces the highest quality exports of all the tools I've used.
+Excellent for converting HTML5 to video for Facebook ads.

 ## CRM/DRM